transmaxxing/transmaxxing.github.io/medical/HRT.md

 > You do not need official prescription to start on hormones in most countries, typically it's easy and safe to simply buy it at an online store https://diyhrt.cafe

+[TransFemScience](https://transfemscience.org/articles/) also hosts a wealth of information on HRT, including experimental treatments.

+> Dont trust anybody that tells you the following "you are not a doctor so you dont have a right to read publicly available studies, and you dont have a right to open the dictionary and learn new words to understand the topic".
+That is a lie, you are a taxpayer first and you pay those scientists, they work for you in a way, so yes get into their stuff.
+Plus, you totally retain the human right to select a medical professional, and you do have a right to judge them, totally, absolutely yes.
+I do have that right.

 ## Anti-Androgens (AA)
 > If your testosterone is high you might benefit from an anti-androgen, this however should only be a temporary solution since not having enough sex-hormones (estrogen+testosterone) will be bad for your